Educare India: Area of work

 EduCARE India develops new concepts and strategies in the field of localisation of sustainable and regenerative development through community education, applied research and social innovations in India.

 The organization’s novel efforts are towards the social action and transformation through capacity building at the local level that involves the integration of socio-political, environmental, governmental, and political domains of sustainable development.

 The focus areas of work includes marginalised community empowerment, women's education and empowerment, sustainable social microfinance, rural waste management, renewable energies, organic farming, forestation and wildlife conservation.

 Organisation

 EduCARE India, is a registered NGO / not-for-profit Trust.

 Project GlobalPEACE

 Its Project GlobalPEACE (Global Perspectives through Education & Cultural Exchange) engages volunteers from foreign countries for international internship in India through its international internship programme in India and Indian interns from Indian universities to promote peace, global citizenship and global perspectives in Indian students and youth.

 SEHAT SEVA Abhiyan

-SEHAT SEVA Abhiyaan is an innovative initiative responding to elderly needs by attempting to promote their optimal level of health and well-being and to assist them in remaining home, avoiding frequent doctor visitations, hospitalization, or admission to long-term care institutions, thereby improving their greater independence, comfort, and dignity of life.
+SEHAT SEVA Abhiyaan is an initiative responding to elderly needs by attempting to promote their optimal level of health and well-being and to assist them in remaining home, avoiding frequent doctor visitations, hospitalization, or admission to long-term care institutions, thereby claiming to advance their greater independence, comfort, and dignity of life.